Rails DRY Controllers

 Post

-This resource we are going to take a different approach.
+For this resource, we are going to take a different approach.
 As we noted in the Blog resource, the controllers are cleaner, but are quite verbose.
 We are going to install the responders gem.
 This gem adds support for respond_with which was removed in Rails 4.2, and allows us to do a lot of cool stuff.
-Let's setup the responders gem:
+Let's set up the responders gem:

 The gem installation adds the following configuration to the application_controller: